Position

 Manual Machinist Job Description Sample

 We are seeking a skilled Manual Machinist to join our team.
 The ideal candidate will have a strong background in operating manual machinery to produce precision components.
-This role requires attention to detail, manual dexterity, and the ability to interpret technical blueprints and specifications.
+This role requires attention to detail, manual dexterity, and the ability to interpret technical drawings and specifications.

 Responsibilities: